 On some platforms the allowable file names are very short.
 In order to support these systems and per-target compilation flags at the same time, Automake allows you to set a "short name" which will influence how intermediate object files are named.
-For instance, in the following example, the object file would be named m-sample.o rather than maude-sample.o.
+For instance, in the following example, bin\PROGRAMS = maude maude\CPPFLAGS = -DSOMEFLAG the object file would be named m-sample.o rather than maude-sample.o.

 '''

-bin_PROGRAMS = maude

-maude_CPPFLAGS = -DSOMEFLAG

 maude_SHORTNAME = m

 maude_SOURCES = sample.c ...

 '''